-- A. Town Island fully developed currently developed and zoned. - B. Boschert Addition fully developed mostly single family with some commercial near the edges as currently developed and zoned. - C. Hanifl Road fully developed as single family to remain "as is".
-Most of properties in the area are in flood plain.

-- D. Hwy 33 Corridor from City limits to bottom of Irish Hill = substantially developed as single family residential.
-Continues to allow development as single family.
-Density to be determined by topography.
-Density similar to current density as developed. - E. Co Hwy F; Hwy 33 (ease end) Moderately developed from bottom of Irish Hill easterly to Town line continues to develop as single family residential.
+- 1. Town Island is fully developed as currently developed and zoned. - 2.
+Boschert Addition almost fully developed mostly single family with some commercial near the edges Develop as currently zoned. - 3.
+Hanifl Road fully developed as single family developed to remain "as is".
+Most of properties in the area are in flood plain. - 4.
+Hwy 33 Corridor to bottom of Irish Hill = substantially developed as single family residential.
+Continue to allow development as single family.
+Density to be determined by topography, similar density to existing. - 5.
+Co Hwy F; Hwy 33 (east end) Moderately developed continue to develop as single family residential.
 Density to be determined by topography and road access, similar density to existing.
-Much ridge top and side hills with limited large areas of flat ground. - F. Hwy 14-61 Corridors Moderately developed as single family residential, some minor commercial.
+Ridge top with limited large areas of flat ground.

+- 6. Hwy 14-61 Corridors Moderately developed as single family residential, some minor commercial.
 Good potential as single family development many wide valleys.
-Some steeper slopes to limit development.
-Density to match current developed area. - G. Hwy 35 Mostly undeveloped, near City of La Crosse limits.
+Some steeper slopes to limit development. - 7.
+Hwy 35 Mostly undeveloped, near City of La Crosse limits.
 Good topography for single family development.
-Should develop as single family, moderately dense. - H. Co K Mostly developed as single family smaller geographic area, should be developed as single family resident. - I. North Chipmunk Some single family properties in agricultural area.
+Should develop as single family, moderately dense. - 8.
+Co.
+K Mostly developed as single family smaller geographic area, should be developed as single family residential. - 9.
+North Chipmunk Some single family properties in agricultural area.
 Limit development to preserve agricultural.
 Road access to area not as good as some other areas.
-Develop one (1) house per five (5) acres. - J. Co Hwy MM/Skyline Ridge top property mostly agricultural.
+Develop one (1) house per 5 acres. - 10.
+Co.
+Hwy MM/Skyline Ridge top property mostly agricultural.
 Limit development = to low density access to area difficult with steep road to ridge top.
-Allow to develop one (1) house per five (5) acres. - K. Roads and developments running from City into Shelby, Ebner Coulee Rd, Farnam St., Easter Rd, Crown Blvd., Old Town Hall Rd = moderately developed as single family continue to develop as single family, less dense development due to topography.
+Allow to develop one (1) house per 5 acres.